openwisp/django-swappable-models/README.md

  3. Use swappable models, together with `ForeignKeys` that read the swappable settings.

 This third approach is taken by Django to facilitate [swapping the auth.User model].
 The `auth.User` swappable code was implemented in a generic way that allows it to be used for any model.
-Although this capability is currently [undocumented] while any remaining issues are being sorted out, the it has proven to be very stable and useful in our experience.
+Although this capability is currently [undocumented] while any remaining issues are being sorted out, it has proven to be very stable and useful in our experience.

 Swapper is essentially a simple API wrapper around this existing functionality.